Migrate to HPE NonStop for Higher Availability

 According to HPE, “After completing the data replication, the customer migrated the online application from old Oracle systems to new NonStop SQL in 15 minutes.”

-- Customer achieved a reliable and scalable e-commerce application
+- The company achieved a reliable and scalable e-commerce application

-- The customer can concentrate on new features and functions instead of system scaling and availability issues
+- The company can concentrate on business development, new features, and functions instead of constantly reacting to system scaling and availability issues

 - HPE attained a new customer reference account for migrating to the NonStop from another platform, especially where the resulting implementation takes full advantage of NonStop SQL/MX.